-Any stormwater that is directed into natural water bodies should comply with the Ministry of the Environment and Climate Change's Stormwater Management Planning and Design Manual and water quality criteria.
+Any stormwater that is directed into natural water bodies should comply with the Ministry of the Environment, Conservation and Parks' Stormwater Management Planning and Design Manual and water quality criteria.
 A Fisheries Act Authorization issued by the Department of Fisheries and Oceans and Endangered Species Act approvals by the Ministry of Natural Resources and Forestry may be required prior to development.